Publishing to Google Play

 Create a Google API Project

-After a minute or so, the new API project is automatically generated and linked to your Google Play Developer Console account.
+After creating the new project, it will be linked to your Google Play Developer Console account.

 After a few seconds, a new Client ID is generated.
 Click View in Google Developers Console to see your new Client ID in the Google Developer's Console:

 The Client ID is displayed along its name and creation date.
 Click the Edit OAuth Client icon to view the Client secret for your app: